 Summary:

-The North Plainfield School District in New Jersey operates 6 schools, including 3 elementary schools, 2 middle schools, and 1 high school.
-The district serves a predominantly low-income population, with high rates of students receiving free or reduced-price lunch across all schools.
+The North Plainfield School District consists of 6 schools, including 3 elementary schools, 2 middle schools, and 1 high school, serving students from pre-kindergarten through 12th grade.
+The district faces significant challenges, with consistently low academic performance, high rates of economic disadvantage, and equity concerns.

 Thank you for your feedback!